“Menopause is your final menstrual period.

 • Increased premenstrual syndrome (PMS) symptoms

-• Menopausal symptoms, such as hot flushes, that interfere with your daily life”.11
+• Menopausal symptoms, such as hot flushes, that interfere with your daily life”.10

 In Menopause: Diagnosis & Treatment – Treatment the (United States) Mayo Clinic encourage us to seek help:

-“Before deciding on any form of treatment, talk with your doctor about your options and the risks and benefits involved with each.
-Review your options yearly, as your needs and treatment options may change”.12
+“Before deciding on any form of treatment, talk with your healthcare professional about your choices and the risks and benefits of each.
+Review your choices yearly.
+Your needs and the treatment choices may change”.11

 Health Topics A-Z